devlooped/moq/README.md

   mock.Verify(framework => framework.DownloadExists("2.0.0.0"), Times.AtMostOnce());
 ```

-Moq also is the first and only framework so far to provide Linq to Mocks, so that the same behavior above can be achieved much more succinctly:
+Moq also is the first and only framework so far to provide Linq to Mocks, so that the same behavior above can be achieved much more succintly:

 ```csharp
   ILoveThisFramework lovable = Mock.Of<ILoveThisFramework>(l =>